acupoftee/tic-tac-toe/README.md

 Problem solving strategies involved were first creating a plan on paper, then translating it into psuedocode, and finally coded the solution.
 The [SEI issue tracker](https://git.generalassemb.ly/ga-wdi-boston/game-project/issues) helped with arriving at solutions with my own approach.

 ### Wireframes
+Here are the original wireframes for this project.
+The design deviated from this throughout the project.
+This only served as a starting point.

 <img src="https://i.imgur.com/4krLLTkl.jpg">
 <img src="https://i.imgur.com/OjTHAVd.jpg">